7 September 2016

 Back view of the Hu Tou Huo Pai, from 'Wu Bei Zhi (《武備志》)'.

-Hu Tou Huo Pai is a modified Ai Pai (挨牌) with an incorporated rocket pod that carries either ten full-sized Shen Ji Jian (神機箭) rockets or twenty smaller Meng Jian (猛箭) rockets.
-The rockets are launched through a gun loop in the middle of the shield (at the mouth of the painted tiger) which is normally sealed with a detachable cover mounted on the rocket pod.
+Hu Tou Huo Pai was a weaponised shield derived from Ai Pai (挨牌) that incorporated a rocket pod carrying either ten full-sized Shen Ji Jian (神機箭) or twenty smaller Meng Jian (猛箭).
+The rockets were launched through a large hole in the middle of the shield (corresponding to the gaping mouth of the painted tiger) which was normally sealed with a detachable lid mounted on the pod itself.

-The shield is suitable to used on ship as well as on land.
+The shield was suitable to be used on ship as well as on land.

 Hu Tou Mu Pai (虎頭木牌, lit.
 'Tiger head wooden shield')